valboz/RTModel/docs/Fitting.md

 # Fitting

-## The `LevMar` module

 The third step in the modeling run is fitting of all models from the given initial conditions.
 This task is performed by a specific external module called `LevMar`.
+For more direct control, the user may either choose to launch all fits of a given category or launch one individual fit from a specified initial condition.
+We will examine both possibilities in the following.

+## The `LevMar` module

-This can be launched by the corresponding function called `LevMar()`:
+The basic fittinf module can be launched by the corresponding function called `LevMar()`:

 ```
 import RTModel